Niš: Music

 From 1981 Niš is the host of Nišville International Jazz music festival which begins in mid-August and lasts for 4 days.
-Galija, Kerber and Eyot are considered the most notable music bands to have originated from Niš.
-Other notable Niš music acts include Daltoni, Dobri Isak, Lutajuća Srca, Mama Rock, Hazari, Novembar, Trivalia and others.
+Rock bands Galija and Kerber and jazz group Eyot are considered the most notable music bands to have originated from Niš.
+Other notable Niš music acts include rock bands Daltoni, Lutajuća Srca, Mama Rock, Dobri Isak, Trivalia and Novembar, ethnic music group Hazari, and others.

 Tourism

 Tourist sites

 New part of Clinical Centre of Niš.

 The Film Festival – a Festival of Serbian Actors held since 1966.